Track mileage automatically

 • Purpose of the trip

-Read more in-depth about mileage log requirements in the US.
+Read more in-depth about mileage log requirements in the U.S.

-You can buy a regular mileage log book either online or at most office supply shops for as little as $5.
-However, it is not necessary for you to buy a logbook as you can use an Excel, PDF, spreadsheet, or a mileage log book app like Driversnote.
-Nowadays, it is becoming more common for people to log their trips digitally in order to avoid losing data and make sure they are compliant with IRS requirements.
+However, it’s becoming more common for people to log their trips digitally in order to avoid losing data and make sure they are compliant with IRS requirements.

-A Spreadsheet log book is an excellent choice as it will allow you to keep your data safely stored online and will save you time compared to the regular physical log book.
 However, there is still a lot of manual work involved, as you must log the data yourself and make sure you have tracked the correct mileage for each trip.
-You can check out our free mileage log template to see if it is the right fit for you.
+You can check out our free mileage log template to help you get started and see if it’s the right fit for you.

-A mileage logging/tracking app is a common solution nowadays since it is the most time-efficient.
-By using an application, you can automatically track your trips and have your data ready for you.
-After you have logged your trips, you only have to go into the app and confirm which was a business trip and which one was personal.
+After you have logged your trips, you only have to go into the app and distinguish between personal and business driving.
 Then, at the click of a button, the app will generate a report that you can send over directly to your employer or accountant.

 Tips for keeping a mileage log for taxes

 Keep in mind that this is a general overview of how to keep a mileage log book.
-The information here should be supplemented with information from your accountant, employer and the official IRS website.
+The information here should be supplemented with information from your accountant, employer, and the official IRS website.

 FAQ